Stack logo

 Throttling is the act of spacing out requests that a client sends.
 In the example with the user continuously typing a search query above, a search could be executed on the first character, and every x seconds after that.
 So the user could start seeing results from their in-progress query as they continue typing.
 Under the hood, every time a request is sent, the next request will be held until some time has elapsed.
 If many keystrokes are issued during that time, only a single request will be sent when the time elapses, with the latest query.
 This limits the maximum rate at which a single client sends requests.

 Rate limiting is more commonly referenced on the server side.
 Rather than clients proactively limiting themselves, this is a way for the server to push back on clients, telling them they’re requesting too much.
 This is referred to as “back pressure” - the server pushing back on clients when too much is being demanded of it.
 It can help keep a backend system from being overloaded due to spikes in traffic, though it then relies on clients to handle the request and retry later on.
 This is a good idea for a reliable system, but should be exceptional, not the only way of limiting client requests.
+Read more about implementing rate limiting in Convex here, which includes a library to make it easy.

 Single flighting is the concept of limiting requests by only ever having one request “in flight.”
 This is similar to throttling, in that it limits requests from the client.
 However, the frequency of requests isn’t specified up front, but is a function of how fast the network is, and how fast the request is processed on the server.
 This second factor also gives it some natural back pressure from the server, which is incredibly valuable.
 If the server is getting overloaded, that client won’t be sending more requests while it’s waiting for its outstanding one.
 It also allows us to have gradual performance degradation if many clients are executing requests in parallel.
 Rather than becoming overwhelmed and failing some subset of requests, the frequency of requests will decrease in each clients as the server hits a bottleneck.
 The only downside is that your request frequency might be slower than theoretically possible, due to time spent on network transit.
 Waiting until a response comes back before sending another request is slower than optimistically firing off requests continuously.
 Alternatively, if your requests return quickly, you might fire off more requests than are necessary and waste CPU & network resources.